 Client safety

-Allow approved volunteer to call the client - Is your mission relating to an individual client and will that approved volunteer need to be able to give them a call in order to conduct that mission?
+Allow the approved volunteer to call the client - Is your mission relating to an individual client, and will that approved volunteer need to be able to give them a call in order to conduct that mission?
 If so, turn on this option.
 Volunteers will have a "Call" button in the mission.

 If the mission will likely have an organisation as the client, for example, events, then this option will allow them to call the number stored on the organisation's profile.

-Show full client name to approved volunteers - Are you happy for an approved volunteer to have the surname of the client, if so switch on this feature.
-Note that prescription drops, in particular, may require this as a volunteer cannot collect a prescription without that information.
+Show full client name to approved volunteers - Are you happy for an approved volunteer to have the surname of the client?
+If so, switch on this feature.
+Note that prescription drops, in particular, may require this, as a volunteer cannot collect a prescription without that information.

 Volunteer scheduling